Metro Transit (Omaha): MetroNEXT

+Metro Flex

+In August 2025, Metro Flex, an on-demand microtransit, service was launched to address the "first and last mile problem" by connecting residents to the fixed-route bus network.
+Operating with a fleet of eighteen new vans, the service functions similarly to ridesharing apps, allowing users to book a ride through the "Metro Flex OMA" application.
+This service transports passengers from their location to a bus route or any other destination within the same zone, with a guarantee of available wheelchair-accessible vehicles.
+According to Metro Transit CEO Lauren Cencic, the initiative is intended to fill gaps within the existing transit system and expand to meet the community's evolving needs.
+The service was offered for free for the first two months, with a fare of $3 or $4.25 per ride implemented after October 15.

 Transit Centers

 Transit Centers in Omaha are an important part of Metro's system.
 Since 2006, many transit centers have been built or removed.
 Those removed were the Crossroads Transit Center in 2006, the Stockyards Transit Center in South Omaha which was replaced by Metro College Transit Center in 2007 and the Benson Park Transit Center in 2020.
 Others added were the Westroads Transit Center near Westroads Mall.
 Two other major meeting places recently upgraded to transit Center status are the Aksarben Transit Center in south central Omaha, and 76th Street Transit Center near Crossroads Mall.
-Both are not currently equipped with all of the amenities typically expected with a transit center, but are planned for upgrade.
+Both are not currently equipped with all of the amenities typically expected of a transit center, but are planned for upgrade.
 As of December 2012, Omaha's most used transit center, North Omaha Transit Center, has been rebuilt.
 Currently being phased out as construction nears, a new Downtown Transit Center is planned for the area.